chiehting/docker-compose-template/schemaspy/README.md

 # SchemaSpy

-Document your database simply and easily
+[SchemaSpy] is generating your database to HTML documentation, including Entity Relationship diagrams.

 ## Getting Started